techidaily/site-win11-tips/source/_posts/mastering-windows-proxy-detection-corrections.md

 ![Windows 10 Device Manager Update Roll Back](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2019/04/Windows-10-Device-Manager-Update-Roll-Back.png)

  Choose**Update Driver** and you can check for new updates over the internet.
-Since this likely won't find anything, you'll need to[manually update your drivers](https://www.makeuseof.com/tag/find-replace-outdated-windows-drivers/) by downloading them from the manufacturer.
+Since this likely won't find anything, you'll need to [manually update your drivers](https://www.makeuseof.com/tag/find-replace-outdated-windows-drivers/) by downloading them from the manufacturer.

 ## 6\.
 Reset Network Configuration via the Command Prompt